williamsjoblom/digestive-lang/README.md

-# Digestive
+# The Digestive Programming Language
 *\[dɪɡeˈstiːve\]*

-Work-in-progress implementation of a highly interactive JIT compiler focused on incremental compilation.
+Work-in-progress implementation of an interactive just-in-time compiler.
 Currently supporting little of planned functionality.

 ### Build & Setup
 Building and installing the binary: